koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 git push
 ```

-In .github/workflows/build.yml, this adds a new os "self-hosted", next to the existing Windows, Ubuntu and MacOS.
+In .github/workflows/build.yml, this adds a new os "self-hosted", next to Windows, Ubuntu and MacOS.

 ## configure self-hosted runner